Reagan County License Hearing Guide

 Related Guides

-Reagan DUI License Suspension & ALR Hearing
+Reagan County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: You must request the hearing from the Texas Department of Public Safety (DPS).
+- Where to Request: You must request the hearing from the Texas DPS.

 Automatic License Suspension

-Even if you request an ALR hearing, an automatic license suspension may still occur, pending the outcome of the hearing.
-The length and conditions of the suspension depend on the circumstances of your arrest.
+Even if you request an ALR hearing, your license may still be suspended depending on the circumstances of your arrest.

 If You Took the Breath/Blood Test and Failed